rackerlabs/rackspace-how-to/content/cloud-orchestration/cloud-orchestration-faq.md

 ------------------------------------------------------------------------

-### Billing and Account
+### Billing and account

 #### Is there a cost associated with the Cloud Orchestration service?

 There is no cost for using the Cloud Orchestration service.
-However, infrastructure components such as cloud servers, cloud databases, and cloud load balancers used in a stack are billed at standard pricing.
+However, infrastructure components such as cloud servers, cloud databases, and cloud load balancers that are used in a stack are billed at standard pricing.

 ------------------------------------------------------------------------